GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/videos/index.md

 {% Column %}
 <strong>May 10, 2023  Run time: 15:52</strong>

-Chrome is on the path to phasing out third-party cookies and this impacts a wide range of use cases from embedded content, APIs, widgets, single sign-on, analytics, and advertising.
+Chrome is on the path to phasing out third-party cookies and this impacts a wide range of use cases.
 Updates to cookie functionality like CHIPS and First-Party Sets enable you to restrict cross-site cookies on your site in a more secure and private manner.
 Learn how to audit your code to look for third-party cookies and what action you can take to ensure you're all set for the end of third-party cookies.
 {% endColumn %}
 {% endColumns %}